ga-curriculum/unit-testing-in-javascript/testing-complex-routes/README.md

 });
 ```

-> Remember we want to always pass the `request` method the app listener so that it can make requests to the server.
+> Remember to always pass the `request` method to the app listener so that it can make requests to the server.

 Now we need a way to send the `newUser` data to the server.
 Luckily, the `request` method has a method called `send` that we can use to send data to the server.